COVID19 Prevention Checklist Industry Guidance

 - Post handwashing signs in all restrooms.

 - Check with health officials for local ordinances and building codes if you intend to close public access to bathrooms in during initial stages of re-opening.

 - Clean and disinfect steering wheel, seatbelt, console, and other frequent touchpoints before the operator/engineer boards or as part of pre-trip routine.

 - Wash hands or use alcohol based hand sanitizer (at least 60% alcohol) after handling passengers’ personal items.

 - Clean and disinfect frequently touched surfaces in the passenger compartment at layovers.

-- To allow for 6 feet of physical distance between travel parties, identify and plan to enforce maximum seated and standing capacity per vehicle or vessel size and type.
+- To provide for 6 feet of physical distance between travel parties, identify a plan to enforce maximum seated and standing capacity for each vehicle or vessel size and type.
+(Updated 9/1/20)